Agent-Based Modeling (ABM) in Finance

 Global Economic Factors

-Central banks might adjust their Treasury investments in response to global economic conditions, affecting supply and demand dynamics.
+International central banks might adjust their Treasury investments in response to global growth and inflation conditions, which affect supply and demand dynamics.
+Hedging costs are a factor of how economic these trades are.

 Simulating Market Dynamics